platformio/platformio-docs/platforms/espressif8266_extra.rst

       Output:
         -d, --debug         Show debug output.
 And override loglevel with debug.
         -r, --progress      Show progress output.
-Does not work for ArduinoIDE -t TIMEOUT, --timeout=TIMEOUT
+Does not work for ArduinoIDE
-                            Timeout to wait for the ESP8266 to accept invitation

 Demo
 ~~~~